fmalina/revisions-blocl/activism/wiredforculture.md

 to answer to, having been engaged in a struggle for survival since long before the continents separated into what we know as our modern Earth.

-For one, the inner “I” that you think you know so well probably doesn’t exist.
+For one, the inner “I” that you think you know so well probably doesn't exist.
 It is an illusion, the construction of a mind that is in turn a construction of its genes, genes that have been selected to produce brains that further their ends.